Try our new research platform with insights from 80,000+ expert users

 Pros

-"Cisco Secure Client (including AnyConnect) is very stable."
+"Cisco Secure Client (including AnyConnect) is a straightforward and simple product that works effectively."

 "It can support multifactor authentication.
 Also, it is a very basic application."